If you’ve ever looked on the ingredients label of most store-bought dog treats, you’ve seen things like…

 - And more…

 We’re glad you asked!
-Say hello to our homemade dog treat recipes.
+Say hello to our homemade dog recipes.

 Now you might be thinking, “I don’t have a clue about making dog treats!
 I can’t even bake ready-made cookie dough without burning it.”
 We get it…not everyone is a natural-born pastry chef.

-But here’s the beauty of it all: Not all dog treats need to be baked.
-In fact, some dog treats just require you to throw all the ingredients into a bowl and then scoop the finished product onto a plate.
+But here’s the beauty of it all: Not all dog recipes need to be baked.
+In fact, some dog recipes just require you to throw all the ingredients into a bowl and then scoop the finished product onto a plate.
 Simple enough, right?
-You don’t have to be the talented Rachael Ray to pull off these dog treat recipes.
-We’re pretty sure that your pup is not only going to love every bite of their homemade dog treat, but they’ll appreciate your efforts as well.
+You don’t have to be the talented Rachael Ray to pull off these dog recipes.
+We’re pretty sure that your pup is not only going to love every bite of their homemade snack, but they’ll appreciate your efforts as well.

-And as a bonus, we’ve listed out a few ways you can mix in some therapeutic CBD oil and functional mushroom powder into your dog treats.
-So not only will they be irresistibly tasty and nutritious, but they could offer some therapeutic effects as well.
-Double win!
+And as a bonus, we’ve listed out a few ways you can mix in some CBD oil and functional mushroom powder into your dog snacks.
+So not only will they be irresistibly tasty, but depending on what additions you put in, they could also support immune system function, help maintain joint mobility, and promote relaxation in your pet.
+Win, win, win!

 #1.
 Beef, Carrot and Mushroom CBD Pupsicles

 This isn’t exactly something us humans would enjoy sucking on, but for our pups, it’s paws-itively delicious!
-Not to mention, carrots are filled with essential vitamins and minerals like potassium, vitamin A, beta carotene, and more.
-Even the grass-fed beef broth is filled with essential amino acids that could help with digestion.
+Not to mention, carrots have many health components.
+Even the grass-fed beef broth is filled with great stuff!

-For this dog treat recipe you’ll only need three ingredients:
+For this dog recipe you’ll only need three ingredients:

 - 1 cup of grass-fed, low sodium beef broth